-A-level.
+A-Level.
 Commander's assessment of the unit's ability to execute its currently assigned mission.
 It is referred to as the PCTEF in Joint Staff directives.

 Assigned.
-1. To place units or personnel in an organization where such placement is relatively permanent, and/or where such organization controls and administers the units or personnel for the primary function, or greater portion of the functions, of the unit or personnel.
+To place units or personnel in an organization where such placement is relatively permanent, and/or where such organization controls and administers the units or personnel for the primary function, or greater portion of the functions, of the unit or personnel.
 2. To detail individuals to specific duties or functions where such duties or functions are primary and/or relatively permanent.

-Assigned mission.
+Assigned Mission.
 An assigned mission is an operational requirement that a unit is formally assigned to plan for, prepare for, or to execute.
 Units may have more than one assigned mission.

-Assigned mission essential tasks.
-The METL tasks developed by the unit commander based on the mission that the unit has been directed to plan for or undertake.
+Assigned Mission Essential Tasks.
+The METL tasks developed by supported MARFOR ICW MARFORCOM based on the mission that the unit has been directed to plan for or undertake.

-Assigned mission capability/readiness assessment.
+Assigned Mission Capability/Readiness Assessment.
 A commander's evaluation on the unit's ability to accomplish the mission(s) for which it was assigned to plan for, or to execute.

-Assigned strength.
+Assigned Strength.
 The number of personnel assigned to the organization, whether they are present or not, including personnel for temporary duty, FAP, etc.

-Ad hoc unit.
+Ad Hoc Unit.
 A unit formed to perform a particular mission in support of specific operation without consideration of wider service application.